Pazmazz/predator-prey-sim/docs/CellGrid.md

 		- *returns all `Cell` objects on the grid in random order as an `ArrayList<Cell>` object*

 	* [`CellGrid.getRandomAvailableCell()`](https://github.com/Pazmazz/predator-prey-sim/blob/main/src/classes/entity/CellGrid.java#L770)
-		- *returns a random available `Cell` object on the virtual grid only if it is available (non-occupied)*
+		- *returns a random available `Cell` object on the virtual grid only if it is available (non-occupied and in-bounds)*

 	* [`CellGrid.getRandomCells(amount)`](https://github.com/Pazmazz/predator-prey-sim/blob/main/src/classes/entity/CellGrid.java#L795)
 		- *returns an `ArrayList<Cell>` of random `Cell` objects on the grid, quantified by the `amount` parameter.*